semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/Property.md

 ### 3.4.
 Metadata

+Following terms represent metadata about the given property.
+These terms do not have any effects on the verification result; They have only informational character.

 #### 3.4.1. sh:order

 The term `sh:order` CAN be used to indicate a specific order for a list of properties.
 This can be used e.g. by a GUI to render the list of properties in the wished order.
 The value for this term must be an integer, starting with `0`.